the-hebrew-hammer/hobbiton-theme/README.md

 ## Under Costruction

-the supported programs below are the programs that this set of themes that I intend to finish first.
+The supported programs below are the programs that I intend to support first.
+After they are finished, future additions will be worked on ad added to the list.
 The themes are still under construction, I do not have a timeline on when they will be finished.

 ## Supported Programs